 You will see the following message in the WooCommerce Dashboard:

 “Welcome to WooCommerce – You’re almost ready to start selling :)”

 WooCommerce for WordPress offers a very simple solution to the problem of store configuration.
-Simply, click the Run the Setup Wizard button.
+Click the Run the Setup Wizard button.
 If you accidentally hit the Skip setup button, you can still run it from Help → Setup Wizard.

-In this first step of our WooCommerce tutorial, you must specify the location of the store.
+In this first step of our WooCommerce tutorial, you must specify the store’s location.

 Accuracy is important because this information would be used for calculating the shipping costs and the taxes on the invoices by WooCommerce for WordPress

 Depending on the country you select, all or some of the fields will be displayed during the course of our WooCommerce setup:

 - Where is your store based? (select the country)